letsencrypt/website/README.md

-Let's Encrypt Website
+McKinley Park Development Council
 =====================

-This is the repository for the main [Let's Encrypt website](https://letsencrypt.org/).
+This is the repository for a testing version of the [McKinley Park Development Council website](https://mckinleyparkdevelopmentcouncil.org/).

+This version is forked from the Lets Encrypt website's code with which we are experimenting as an alternative codebase.

 This site is built with [Hugo](https://gohugo.io/).
 It's entirely static, no server-side code/scripting.